DeeboyEdx/speech2input/README.md

   `python main.py <command>`

+  > [!NOTE]
-  Note that these commands will execute immediately so if you wish to type on or control a particular application, you will need to either execute the command in a hidden window or use a delay timer.
+  > These commands will execute immediately so if you wish to type on or control a particular application, you will need to either execute the command in a hidden window or use a delay timer.

 ## List of viable commands